Kitura/CloudEnvironment/README.md

 ## Swift version
 The latest version of CloudEnvironment works with the `3.1.1` version of the Swift binaries.
 You can download this version of the Swift binaries by following this [link](https://swift.org/download/#snapshots).

-## Abstractions and supported search pattern types
+## Abstraction and supported search pattern types
 This package allows you to define a lookup key that your Swift application can leverage for searching its corresponding value.
 This abstraction decouples your application from the actual name used for the environment variable you are looking for.
 For example, if you created a Cloudant service named `my-awesome-cloudant-db`, you don't have to use this name as the key in your Swift code to obtain its credentials.
 Instead, you can define a lookup key, say `cloudant-credentials` and mapped it to the actual service name, `my-awesome-cloudant-db`.

 This library also allows you to define an array of search patterns for looking up dictionary values mapped to environment variables, such as service credentials.
 Each element in a search patterns array will be *executed* until the variable is found.
 CloudEnvironment supports searching for values using the following three search pattern types: